-Where the quasi-gambling activity is considered a 'lottery' under Norwegian law, it is subject to the same requirements as traditional land-based or remote gambling activities.
+If the quasi-gambling activity is considered a 'gambling scheme' under Norwegian law, it is subject to the same requirements as traditional land-based or remote gambling activities.

 Other restrictions

 Does your jurisdiction impose other restrictions on the conduct of quasi-gambling activity, including restrictions on advertising, age of participation, limitations on prizes, etc?